emissary-ingress/emissary/user-guide/grpc.md

 ![](/docs/images/gRPC-TLS.png)

 With Ambassador, we are able to forgo needing the server to load and read certificates since TLS is terminated at Ambassador.
-This means the client will now request a TLS connection with Ambassador and validate the certs sent by Ambassador, not the gRPC server application.
+This means the client will now request a TLS connection with Ambassador and validate the certificates sent by Ambassador, not the gRPC server application.
 ![](/docs/images/gRPC-TLS-Ambassador.png)

-This has the advantage of not needing the server to bother with certs but means that the client will still need to load the root cert.
+This has the advantage of not needing the server to bother with certificates but means that the client will still need to load the root cert.
 This is can be done rather easily with some gRPC calls.

 To open a secure RPC channel, we need to slightly change the python client code: